ru4871SG/data-pipeline-Airflow-PostgreSQL-MySQL/README.md

 When you use the main Airflow DAG script (`airflow_data_transfer_automatic_runs.py`), the DAG graph should look like the below image:
 ![Airflow DAG graph](airflow_dag_graph.png)

 When you run this DAG for the first time, Airflow will take the path of `check_mysql`, which will check the first five rows in the MySQL table.
-Once the DAG has been executed, it will automatically re-execute the DAG from the beginning, but it will choose the path of `skip_check_mysql` instead.
+After the DAG is executed, it will automatically re-execute the DAG from the beginning, but it will choose the path of `skip_check_mysql` instead.
 I designed the DAG to have branches like this simply to showcase my skills in the DAG creation process.
+Basically, `check_mysql` will be executed once, and skipped for the rest of the DAG runs.

 ## How to Use